MMagg-dev/Checklist_tracker_guide_AC_Valhalla/legal/Terms_of_Use.md

 If you have any questions or suggestions about this Terms of Use document, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

 ### Change Logs
-* 28th May, 2021 - added Facebook, MoPub, and Vungle to the application as third party service providers.
+* 28th May, 2021 - added Facebook and MoPub to the application as third party service providers.
 Removed InMobi as a third party service provider from the application.